• ‘Wine of a Lifetime’

 There were common threads that ran through every glass and every bottle: freshness, depth, elegance and energy.
 This was a celebration of both a unique wine vision, and consistency of quality – a confirmation of Coleraine’s place as a modern New Zealand icon.

-Created entirely in Hawke’s Bay, by a dedicated and independent team who continue to push it forward – this is wine that inspires conversation, respect, and admiration, whenever it is enjoyed, around the globe.
+Created entirely in Hawke’s Bay – by a dedicated and independent team who continue to push Coleraine forward – this is a wine that inspires conversation, respect, and admiration, wherever it is enjoyed around the world.

 Te Mata Coleraine: 1982-2023